-The oral presentation sessions not only offer presenters a great opportunity to highlight their current research, get feedback, and make connections that can lead to future collaboration, but also provide session organizers with a chance to showcase collaborative ventures, the work of grad students in their department or lab, or the status of an agency's management program. **Please note that as a relatively small nonprofit that cannot afford to subsidize the conference and already sets the conference fees as low as possible with the intent of making it accessible to all who might wish to attend, and that since the majority of attendees are presenters, we cannot afford to offer discounts to presenters or session organizers.
+The oral presentation sessions not only offer presenters a great opportunity to highlight their current research, get feedback, and make connections that can lead to future collaboration, but also provide session organizers with a chance to showcase collaborative ventures, the work of grad students in their department or lab, or the status of an agency's management program. to help encourage a particularly engaging conference program and in recognition of the effort that goes into soliciting speakers and putting together a cohesive, informative session, this year we will be giving a rebate of 50% off of the conference registration fee to all session organizers who successfully recruit enough presentations to fill a session. **Please note that as a relatively small nonprofit that cannot afford to subsidize the conference and already sets the conference fees as low as possible with the intent of making it accessible to all who might wish to attend, and that since the majority of attendees are presenters, we cannot afford to offer discounts to presenters.

 Those who have a proposal for a session topic, should contact firstname.lastname@example.org with a brief description and at least a tentative title.
 Our expectation is that session organizers will then actively solicit presentations for their session (organizers can and often do, but are not required to, present in their own session).